-Illinois State alumna key contributor for Golden Globe-nominated animated film
+Illinois State alumna key contributor to Academy Award- and Golden Globe-nominated animated film

-Illinois State alum Dena Peterson ’84, M.S. ’88 played a critical role in making the innovative, Golden Globe-nominated Vincent Van Gogh biopic Loving Vincent come to life.
+Illinois State alum Dena Peterson ’84, M.S. ’88, played a critical role in making the innovative, Academy Award- and Golden Globe-nominated Vincent Van Gogh biopic Loving Vincent come to life.

 Peterson studied psychology at Illinois State.
 Even as she moved into her post-collegiate career, art was always a major passion of hers.
 She took art classes whenever possible and became involved in multiple art organizations.